Why is FieldTrip developed separately from EEGLAB?

-The motivation behind FieldTrip is twofold: first to make advanced methods available to end-users, second to get interaction with the end-users in order to improve the methods.
-The software design underlying FieldTrip was made with the FC Donders setting in mind, where a large research focus is on studying oscillatory brain dynamics using MEG.
-An important feature in FieldTrip is source analysis of oscillatory activity.
+The motivation for developing FieldTrip is twofold: first to make advanced methods available to end-users, second to get interaction with the end-users in order to improve the methods.
+The software design underlying FieldTrip was made with the researchers of the FC Donders Centre in mind, where a large focus is on studying oscillatory brain dynamics using MEG.
+An important feature in FieldTrip is therefore source analysis of oscillatory activity.
 Most FieldTrip users at the Donders Centre can be considered advanced users.
-Furthermore, it is very easy for them to ask advice to any of the advanced users.
+Furthermore, it is relatively easy for them to ask advice to the developers and from other users.

-It could not be avoided to re-implement some stuff in FieldTrip that was already available in EEGLAB, but it also means that we could implement it in a better way.
+It could not be avoided to re-implement some stuff in FieldTrip that was already available in EEGLAB, but it also means that we could implement it in way that we considered better.
 We do not want to position FieldTrip as a competitor to EEGLAB.
-Both are Open Source packages and therefore can borrow code from each other.
-There is also an active collaboration to provide an interface between the two packages, to allow EEGLAB users to use some of the source modelling methods implemented in FieldTrip.
+Both are Open Source packages and therefore can and do borrow code from each other.
+There is also an active collaboration to provide an interface between the two packages, to allow EEGLAB users to use some of the source modeling methods implemented in FieldTrip.
 And people who want to use the available advanced features, will find that these are available as a nicely structured set of low-level routines in FieldTrip.